AlexTISYoung/snipar/docs/tutorial.rst

 genotyping error rates greater than 0.01 will be filtered out, but this threshold can be changed with the --max_error argument.
 To infer the IBD segments from the genotype data in sample.bed,use the following command

-    ``ibd.py --bed chr_~ --king king.kin0 --agesex agesex.txt --out ./ --threads 4 --ld_out``
+    ``ibd.py --bed chr_* --king king.kin0 --agesex agesex.txt --out chr_* --threads 4 --ld_out``

 This will output the IBD segments to a gzipped text file chr_1.ibd.segments.gz.
-Genotype files split over multiple chromosomes can be specified using '~' as a numerical wildcard character.
-In this example, --bed chr_~ instructs ibd.py to search for plink bed files chr_1.bed, chr_2.bed, ..., chr_22.bed, where each bed file contains SNPs from the numbered chromosome.
+Genotype files split over multiple chromosomes can be specified using '*' as a numerical wildcard character.
+In this example, --bed chr_* instructs ibd.py to search for plink bed files chr_1.bed, chr_2.bed, ..., chr_22.bed, where each bed file contains SNPs from the numbered chromosome.
 In this case, only one bed file is in example_data/, chr_1.bed.
-If bed files for multiple chromosomes are found, IBD will be inferred separately for each chromosome, with one output file per chromosome.
+If bed files for multiple chromosomes are found, IBD will be inferred separately for each chromosome, with one output file per chromosome, with the chromosome number filling in the numerical wildcard in the --out argument.
 The *--king* argument requires the address of the relations (parent-offspring, sibling) inferred by KING by using the --related --degree 1 command, and the *--agesex* argument requires the address of a white-space separated text file with columns 'FID' (family ID), 'IID'
 (individual ID), 'age', 'sex' (coded as 'M' for male and 'F' for female).